Breaking into error mitigation with Mitiq’s calibration module#

 • Use Qiskit noisy simulator with FakeJakarta as backend

-• Run calibration with some special settings, RBSettings, using the cal.run(log=True) option
+• Run calibration with some special settings, RBSettings, and logging the results

 Getting started with Mitiq#